urbanware-org/mimefield/README.md

 ./mime-detect.py -p '/tmp/documents' -e 'odt' -t 'application/vnd.oasis|opendocument.text'
 ```

-Furthermore, it is also possible to explicitly give the method used to detect the MIME types with:
+Furthermore, it is also possible to explicitly give the method used to detect the MIME type mismatches with:

 ```bash
 ./mime-detect.py -p '/tmp/documents' -e 'odt' -t 'application/vnd.oasis|opendocument.text' -m magic
 ```

-The given directory will always be processed recursively and the script will return all files with MIME mismatches if there are any.
+The given directory will always be processed recursively and the script will return all files with mismatches if there are any.

-In any case the script will return exit code `0` if there are no mismatches and `1` otherwise.
+In case there are no mismatches the script will return exit code `0` and `1` otherwise.

 [Top](#mimefield-)